MUSTE-Project/MULLE/README.md

 and the HTML that is the user interface.
 This is located in the `muste-ajax` package.

-Before running the program the database needs to be initialized.
-This can be done with the command:
+Before running the program for the first time the database needs to be created.
+This can be done with a switch to the main executable:

-    stack exec db-init

-Now the program can be run with

-    stack exec muste-ajax
+    muste-ajax --recreate-db

+Prepend `stack exec` to the above command if you have not installed the executable to a location on your `PATH`.
+WARNING: This will delete any existing data in the database.

 No the program can be accessed in you browser.
 The program should output the location you need to access to see it (default is